-I’VE SPENT THE LAST TWO DAYS responding to questions about the revelations in yesterday’s historic hearing on Capitol Hill.1 Here are my answers:
+I’VE SPENT THE LAST TWO DAYS responding to questions about the revelations in yesterday’s historic hearing on Capitol Hill.[1.
+Thanks to Craig for getting this started.]
+Here are my answers:

 The FBI has been investigating the Trump people since the summer?!?
 WTF?
 Comey clearly didn’t like Clinton, so the motives behind his actions are questionable.
 Why didn’t he divulge anything about FBI investigations into Trump during the campaign?

 There are several reasons.
 First, the FBI’s New York field office, notoriously pro-Trump and allegedly honeycombed with Putin sympathizers, initiated the Weiner laptop investigation, told Rudy Giuliani about it, and were threatening to leak it to the press if Comey did nothing.
 So he was in a tight spot.
 If he wrote the letter and the Hillary lost, he’d be accused of helping her; if he didn’t, the opposite…and this was a cause of concern, because he’d already pronounced her innocent, back in July, to the consternation of the GOP.
 He weighed his options and went with it.

 (The letter itself, incidentally, was leaked almost immediately by Jason Chaffetz, who has been especially partisan and derelict of duty throughout this Trump mess.)

 As for the Russia piece, that’s simple: as a highly classified, on-going counterintelligence investigation with enormous national security implications, he is legally bound not to discuss it at all.
 As Louise Mensch explained on 17 January, and I expounded upon a week later, all Comey can legally say about it is “I can neither confirm nor deny”—the GLOMAR defense.

 What’s worse, letting a Manchurian Candidate become President or divulging counter-intelligence capabilities?